 The restaurants within the all inclusive resorts generally serve food of a good standard leaving you feeling that you have no need to venture out.
-But there are many restaurants to try off resort as well.
-I have reviewed several while on my solo holidays.
-Read about some of the ones I recommend by clicking on the link.
+However, there are many restaurants to dine at away from the resorts as well.
+Have a look at some of the restaurants I have enjoyed while dining solo in Antigua.

 There are many activities in Antigua as well as enjoying the beautiful beaches.
 Please do book activities via the hotels and onsite tour desks as they deal with reputable companies.

 365 beaches, one for every day of the year.
 There are so many stunning beaches to choose from.
-Some are great for watersports, pure relaxation, clothing optional or watching sunsets.
+Beaches include those ideal for water sports or pure relaxation, others for stunning sunsets.

 A link to the most frequently asked questions with answers, about Antigua and Barbuda.